10 anti-waste tips in collective catering

 Tip #6: Introduce guests to new flavors

-Tip #7: Install a gachimeter
+Tip #7: Install a waste meter

-Tip #8: Use leftovers
+Tip #8: Use up leftovers

-Tip #9: Make food donations
+Tip #9: Donate food

 FOR A BETTER FUTURE

-You would like to take action against food waste
+Would you like to take action against food waste

 Kikleo helps you reduce food waste and increase the performance of your restaurant by offering you a analysis of your losses using innovative technological tools.